 very small.
 For example, a one centimeter tumor has about 1

 billion lymphoma cells.
-So lymphoma cells will not be
+A few number of lymphoma cells will not be

-detected by many standard tests unless there are a significant
+detected by many standard tests.
+Only a significant

-number of cells to form a mass (a tumor) in the sample.
+number of cells sufficient to form a mass (a tumor) will be

 Returning to the analogy of testing

 for leaves in a pool, a sample taken with a bucket that has no

 leaves (tumors) might have small traces of leaf fragments